wwone/AUTHOR/lib/readme_lib.txt

 The "lib" folder contains JAR files, and other executables needed for the AUTHOR system.

-Currently, 12/8/2018, the "author.jar" has been uploaded.
-Thus, a user does not need to compile the Java code, in order to run AUTHOR.
+The "author.jar" archive was first uploaded 12/8/2018, and updated 12/28/2018.
+For trying examples, a user does not need to compile the Java code, in order to run AUTHOR.
 Be aware, that only the CLASS files are in this JAR, that is only the compiled Java code.